 A person will also experience intense cravings, a need to use more of the drug to elicit the sought after feeling (tolerance) and uncomfortable symptoms should they suddenly stop using (withdrawal).

-The DailyMed notes that barbiturate dependence manifests quite similarly to a chronic alcohol addiction.
+The DailyMed notes that barbiturate dependence manifests quite similarly to chronic alcohol addiction.
 Further, MedlinePlus notes that “At fairly low doses, barbiturates may make you seem drunk or intoxicated.”
-Signs of a barbiturate intoxication include trouble thinking, speaking or walking, among others.
+Signs of barbiturate intoxication include trouble thinking, speaking or walking, among others.
 Intoxication can move quickly into overdose, which can become fatal.